 Sternberg's commitment to community service is evident in the team's philanthropic investments in Tampa Bay.
-Soon after he became Principal Owner, the team established the Rays Baseball Foundation.
+Soon after he became principal owner, the team established the Rays Baseball Foundation.
 Focusing primarily on youth and education programs in the region, the Foundation continues to expand its reach and impact.
-Sternberg and his fellow team owners pledged an initial $1 million to the Foundation, and the club also encourages players who sign long-term contracts to support the Foundation.
-All employees are urged to spend one day a month volunteering in the community.
+Sternberg and his fellow team owners pledged an initial $1 million and the club also encourages players who sign long-term contracts to support the Foundation.
+Further, all employees are urged to spend one day a month volunteering in the community.

-Through grants and other contributions, the Rays Baseball Foundation has invested over $3 million in the Tampa Bay region over the past six years.
+Through grants and other contributions, the Rays and the Foundation together have invested more than $14 million in the Tampa Bay region over the past seven years.
 In May 2012, the Foundation and the Helios Education Foundation partnered to provide $1 million in college scholarships over five years for students participating in Take Stock in Children in Hillsborough, Pinellas, Sarasota, Manatee and Pasco counties.
-Sternberg and his family annually sponsor a playground build in partnership with KaBoom! where he, his family and Rays staff construct the playground.
+Each year, Sternberg and his family sponsor a playground build in partnership with KaBoom! where he, his family and Rays staff construct the playground.
 Sternberg also serves on the board of advisors of H. Lee Moffitt Cancer and Research Institute.